A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Now, we create a loop with 15 steps and progressively move the center of the bias potential by increments of 0.4\,nm.
 Add the following lines to \flecmd{umbrella-sampling.lmp}:

-The \lmpcmd{spring} command imposes the additional harmonic potential $V$ with the previously defined spring constant $k$.
-The center of the harmonic potential, $x_\text{des}$, successively takes values from $-28\,\text{\AA}$ to $28\,\text{\AA}$.
+The definition of a variable of loop style serves the same purpose as in (\hyperref[reactive-silicon-dioxide-label]{Tutorial 5}), and we highlight here the particular utility of using its value to distinguish the files written by the \lmpcmd{fix ave\_time} command for the different bias potentials.
+The \lmpcmd{spring} command imposes the additional harmonic potential $V$ with the previously defined spring constant $k$ to the atoms in the group \lmpcmd{topull}.
+The center of the harmonic potential, $x_\text{des}$, successively takes values from $-28\,\text{\AA{}}$ to $28\,\text{\AA{}}$.
 For each value of $x_\text{des}$, an equilibration step of 40\,ps is performed, followed by a step of 400\,ps during which the position of the particle of type 2 along the $x$-axis, $x_\text{ave}$, is saved in data files named \flecmd{umbrella-sampling.i.dat}, where $i$ ranges from 1 to 15.
 Run the \flecmd{umbrella-sampling.lmp} file using LAMMPS.

 \begin{note} The value of $k$ should be chosen with care: if $k$ is too small the particle won't follow the biasing potential, and if $k$ is too large there will be no overlapping between the different windows, leading to poor reconstruction of the free energy profile. \end{note}